zoquero/bgrunner/README.md

 # Summary

-Tool written in C to launch background processes
+Tool written in C to launch and keep track of background processes

-Angel Galindo ( zoquero@gmail.com ), december of 2016
+Angel Galindo ( zoquero@gmail.com ), January of 2017

 # Features

-It allows you to launch multiple processes in background, keep track of them and wait for it's completion.
-You can set an offset of time before starting each job and you can appply a timeout for each.
+It allows to launch multiple processes in background, keep track of them, wait for it's completion applying timeouts and get their stdout, stderr, return code and duration.

 # Motivation